BoutiqueMisconfigurations/boutique-misconfigurations/README.md

     --enable-autoscaling --min-nodes=3 --max-nodes=10 --num-nodes=5 --zone=us-central1-a --enable-network-policy \
 --machine-type=n1-standard-4
 ```
-The `--machine-type` flag ensures that we will have enough CPU power to actually run the mesh, and the `--enable-network-policy` flag is needed to use NetworkPolicies.
+The `--machine-type` flag ensures that we will have enough CPU power to actually run the mesh, the `--enable-network-policy` flag is needed to use NetworkPolicies, and the `--machine-type` flag is to ensure there is enough CPU to run the whole mesh.

 ```
 kubectl get nodes